tdast/tdastscript/readme.md

 });
 ```

-If the `properties` argument is not skipped, attach the properties to the specified nodes.
+If the second argument is not skipped, attach the properties to the specified nodes.
 Note that `tdastscript` will only attach properties specified by the node's interface.
 Refer to the formal [type definitions][type-definitions] for details.

 ```js
 expect(td('table', {